denyzhirkov/public/help/access/databases.md

   select * from Orders where @freightValue(freight)
    ```

+   To learn more about filtering criteria for different data types, see
+[Patterns summary](parameterized-queries.md/#parameter-patterns-summary).
 Learn more about parameter patterns from this video: [Parameterized database
    queries](https://www.youtube.com/watch?v=sSJp5CXcYKQ).

 * Use lists as inputs.
-Use this syntax:
+The syntax is the following:

     ```sql
    --input: list<[listElementsType]> <parameterName>